 Is your CPU running too hot?
-In this guide, we go over nine different methods that you can try in order to lower your CPU temps.
+In this guide, we go over ten different methods that you can try in order to lower your CPU temps.

 One thing that you’ll want to avoid subjecting your computer components to is excessive amounts of heat.
 Electronic devices, in general, don’t do well when they get too hot.
 And, if they reach too high of temperatures, they can completely fail.